 How often should I have my teeth checked by a dentist?

-You should visit your dentist at least every six months to get your teeth cleaned and to give the dentist and your hygienist a chance to review the health of your teeth and gums.
+Visit your dentist at least every six months to get your teeth cleaned and to give the dentist and your hygienist a chance to review the health of your teeth and gums.
 By seeing your dentist twice a year, your dentist can monitor your oral health and help you prevent problems that may arise.
 It is best to detect a problem while it is small and manageable, which may prevent a dental emergency or a more comprehensive or expensive treatment.
 The dentist may suggest more frequent visits, depending on your oral health diagnosis.
 Most insurance companies cover two dental cleanings per year.

 At what age should my child see the dentist?